 If the rustic stone façade of the restaurants reminds you of Tuscany, that’s exactly what it’s supposed to do.
 Restaurants are modeled after a farmhouse in the town of Castellina in Chianti, Tuscany.

-There’s an expansive catering menu of family-style classics that you can pick up.
+There’s an expansive catering menu of family-style classics, such as those hard-to-resist breadsticks and delicious pasta that you can pick up.

 Olive Garden has locations in Mexico, Brazil, Canada, El Salvador, Kuwait and the United Arab Emirates.
-There are also five outposts in Puerto Rico, and a couple Malaysian locations were open from 2015 to 2018.
-Thankfully, it’s not one of those regional chain restaurants we wish were national!
+There are also six outposts in Puerto Rico and one in Panama.
+Thankfully, Olive Garden is not one of those regional chain restaurants we wish were national.